 Visit the F1 track

-We were lucky that we visited Monaco a few weeks before the Grand Prix, which meant the racetrack was set up.
-Although this might not be the case for you, I do think it is worthwhile to walk along the streets that are later transformed into a racetrack.
-The Route de la Piscine along the Port Hercule is where, during the race, you can find the spectator stands set up.
+We were lucky to have visited Monaco a few weeks before the Grand Prix, which meant the racetrack was set up.
+Although this might not be the case for you, I do think it is worthwhile to walk along the streets that are later transformed for the race.

 Admire the yachts in Port Hercule

-Visit the Monte Carlo Casino
+Pop into the Monte Carlo Casino

 And of course, your day trip to Monaco, and your entire Nice itinerary for that matter, is not complete without a visit to the Monte Carlo Casino!
 This is probably the most famous spot in Monaco and the Monte Carlo area is where you can really feel the luxury and class of this small country.